 Some studies suggest that opioid use can increase your odds of having a baby with certain birth defects, such as a heart problem.
 They also may raise your chances of premature birth, preterm labor, or even having a stillbirth.

 But if you take opioids during your pregnancy, your baby will be exposed to them in the womb and could become addicted.
-He will go through withdrawals from them after he’s born.
+They will go through withdrawals from them after they're born.
 This is called neonatal abstinence syndrome, or NAS.
 NAS can be serious, and could cause your baby to be too small or have breathing problems, even if you take the opioid exactly as prescribed.